anttijuu/books-cpp/README.md

 This classic problem is often given to students to learn how to implement this using one of the basic data structures, such as a hash table or binary search tree.

 This project contains two implementations of this problem.
-In both implementations C++ Standard Library map (a dictionary) is used.
-So here we are not interested in which data structure to use to solve the problem.
+In both implementations C++ Standard Library map (a dictionary of key-value pairs) is used.
+Key is the unique words in a book, while value is the count of the word in the book.

+Here we are not interested in which data structure to use to solve the problem.
 The goal of these two implementations is to compare the speed differences of a *multi-threaded* implementation to a *single-threaded* implementation.
-Can threads be used to improve the performance of counting the unique words.
+Can threads be used to improve the performance of counting the unique words?

-However, the project also shows that using the perhaps more well known `std::map` by default may not always be the best choice.
-Especially when time performance is important...
+However, the project also shows that using the `std::map` by default may not always be the best choice.
+Especially when time performance is important.
+Since there is an option...

 ## Requirements for building and running